-Tomorrow is Saint Jean Baptiste Day in Quebec or La Fête Nationale (National Holiday) because it is more a secular, pagan outing.
+Tomorrow is Saint Jean Baptiste Day in Quebec now popularly known as La Fête Nationale (National Holiday) because it is more a secular, pagan outing.

-It was fomented by Quebec’s monied elites, atheists, and communists bent on thwarting the power of the Catholic church that had kept Quebec culture, traditions, and the French language alive since the Battle on the Plains of Abraham near Quebec city.
+They conveniently obscured the fact that it was the Church that had kept Quebec culture, traditions, and the French language alive following the Battle on the Plains of Abraham near Quebec city.

 They were also told to name the child John and that he would be uniquely accorded the Spirit (Holy Ghost) and have deceased prophet Elias’s power.